Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** Choose a type of shield you meet the prerequisites for.
 You are proficient with that type of shield.
 **Special:** You can gain Shield Proficiency multiple times.
 Each time you take the feat, it applies to a new type of shield.

+### Skill Critical

+**Benefit:** If you roll a natural 20 with any Intelligence- or Wisdom-based skill check, you gain a +5 bonus to the final result.

 ### Skill Focus
 Choose a skill.
 **Prerequisite:** You must have at least one rank in the chosen skill.